Editor’s Note: This blog was originally published in October 2021. It has been updated to include the latest information.

-While digital infrastructure was once an enabler for businesses, it is now a primary source of competitive advantage.
-Digital infrastructure brings together and interconnects physical and virtual technologies such as compute, storage, network, applications, and IaaS, PaaS and SaaS platforms to build the foundation for a company’s digital operations.
+While digital infrastructure was once an enabler for businesses, it’s now become a primary source of competitive advantage.
+Digital infrastructure brings together and interconnects physical and virtual technologies such as compute, storage, network, applications and Everything as a Service (XaaS) platforms to build the foundation for a company’s digital operations.
 Businesses use this foundation to re-architect their services for global digital delivery and to access the ecosystems and capabilities they need to rapidly build products and services and deliver them at scale.

 The Future of Digital Leadership